mpcq-network/mpcq-mirror-node/docs/design/integrate-reusable-services.md

 via
 REST API calls they simulate the transaction via business logic nested in web3 module.
 It copies code base from the mono `hedera-services` code that is now obsolete.
-Doing so, it has the necessary Hedera specific logic wrapping the besu evm dependency.
+Doing so, it has the necessary MPCQ specific logic wrapping the besu evm dependency.

-The `hedera-services` started utilizing new modularized code base and is going to integrate new Hedera precompile calls over it.
+The `hedera-services` started utilizing new modularized code base and is going to integrate new MPCQ precompile calls over it.
 This makes the consensus node and archive node business logic diverging and have different support of precompiles.